JiakunGong/Code-Templates/vector-clock/java/README.md

 and merges the received vector clock with the local one.
 The client thread serializes the local vector clock and sends it out to another node.
-The local vector clock is incremented before being serialized for sending, and before deserializing the received data.
+The local vector clock is incremented right before being serialized for sending, and right after receiving data.

 The code can be compiled by running the following command: